-Psychologists have developed projective techniques, which are indirect and unstructured ways to find out about people.
+Psychologists have developed projective tests technique, which are indirect and unstructured ways to find out about people.
 They use respondents’ projections to discover hidden motives, urges, or intentions that can’t be found through direct questioning because the respondent either doesn’t want to tell or can’t figure out himself.

 Despite appearing straightforward, projective techniques frequently require the assistance of a licensed psychologist to help design the tests and appropriately evaluate them.

 Projective techniques play important roles in a number of different fields and types of research.
 Here are some of the most important reasons why people think projective techniques are important:

 Exploring the unconscious

 Researchers can access people’s unconscious ideas, emotions, and motivations using projective techniques.
 These methods give us a look into parts of the mind that may be hard to learn about through direct questions or self-reporting.
 The projective test technique can find hidden factors that affect behavior and decision-making by revealing unconscious processes.